Sports drinks and energy drinks can include anything from sports beverages to vitamin

 Most energy drinks have lots of sugar and caffeine — sometimes as much caffeine

 as in 1 to 3 cups of coffee.
-Too much sugar can put kids in the fast lane to the dentist's office and also
+Too much sugar can put kids in the fast lane to the dentist's office and also contribute to

-especially in younger kids.
+in younger kids.

 In some kids, large amounts of caffeine can have even more serious side effects,